-Yau Ting Fai joined the HKRep in 2001, currently serving as actor/director in the company.
-His acting credits include Hu Xueyan, my Dear, The Homecoming, Field of Dreams, Three Brothers, ALONE, Attempts on her Life, Wait Until Dark, The Cherry Orchard, The Cell, Red, A Bowlful of Kindness and Central Deconstructed, a 2008 co-production with Singapore’s Theatre Practice.
+Yau Ting Fai joined the HKRep in 2001, currently serving as director/actor in the company.
+His acting credits include A Winter Funeral, The Good Person of Szechwan – The Musical, The Great Pretender – a musical [Preview], Hu Xueyan, my Dear, The Homecoming, Field of Dreams, Three Brothers, ALONE, Wait Until Dark, The Cell, Red, A Bowlful of Kindness and Central Deconstructed, a 2008 co-production with Singapore’s Theatre Practice.
 His non-speaking role (as a monkey) in The Heydays was widely acclaimed, winning him Best Supporting Actor (Tragedy/Drama) at the 21st Hong Kong Drama Awards and Outstanding Actor at the 4th Hong Kong Theatre Libre.

 During his secondary school years, Yau received a scholarship to study drama in England.
 He is a graduate of the School of Drama, Hong Kong Academy for Performing Arts, majoring in acting.
+He also holds a Master’s Degree in Theatre Directing from HKAPA.
 While still at the HKAPA, he was nominated as Best Actor (Tragedy/Drama) at the 10th Hong Kong Drama Awards, for the student production of Flowers for Algernon.